We are happy and proud to say we are now officially a registered charity YIPPEE!! Our number is 1163874.

 Unfortunately we have had a hard year being unable to fundraise in our usual ways.
 Due to covid we have had to cancel all of our main events and most of the smaller ones, this has obviously had a huge impact on us and the cats we care for.
 We have a few other ways such as EASYFUNDRAISING website when you shop online and you can donate straight to our account 38835819 sc 543035 , paypal firstname.lastname@example.org , Amazon wish list and you can donate straight to our vets Sheldon Yourvets, Southcrest or Stetchford Vets4Pets if you can do any of these it would be greatly appreciated THANK YOU FOR YOUR CONTINUED SUPPORT 💕💕

 We have more support with fundraising in the form of Anita who puts together lovely tombola and raffle prizes so thank you Anita it has taken a lot of pressure of us

 This year has brought us a few very sick kittens a couple of which have had a very rough time and ended up having to have eyes removed and X-rays and biopsies.
-Luckily they are all on the road to recovery or have fully recovered and gone on to find forever homes.
-Bagel came in with such a bad eye it had to be removed
+Luckily they are all on the road to recovery or have fully recovered and gone on to find forever homes, sadly we have suffered more than a few losses too

 Once again we are inundated with kittens, please spread the word about neutering there is help for people who can’t afford it please contact us or the larger organisations if you need help or know someone that does.
 It is unnecessary and cruel for 5 month old kittens to be pregnant.
 Please help those who can’t help themselves